 I am a Machine Learning researcher interested in Data Science and Artificial Intelligence; and an advocate of open science, open source, and open data.
 I am currently pursuing a PhD at the LTS2 Signal Processing laboratory of EPFL under the supervision of Prof. Pierre Vandergheynst.
-My current research interest is the automatic modeling, analysis and understanding of irregularly structured data, for example data lying on transportation, energy, social or brain networks.
+My current research interest is the automatic modeling, analysis, and understanding of irregularly structured data, for example data lying on transportation, energy, social or brain networks.
 To this end, I am developing Deep Learning for data structured by arbitrary graphs, which are versatile representations of heterogeneous pairwise relationships.
-Besides research I am teaching practical Data Science, either by preparing and giving exercises for a master course at EPFL or a block course targeted at industrial practitioners.
-I used to maintain a digital lab notebook with notes as well as relevant tools, datasets, groups, events or courses.
+Besides research I am teaching practical Data Science (with graphs), for example in a master course at EPFL, a block course targeted at industrial practitioners, and a summer school tutorial.

 Before starting a PhD in September 2015, I obtained a MSc in Electrical and Electronic Engineering at EPFL with a focus in Information Technologies and a minor in Computational Neurosciences.
 During that time I was a research assistant at LTS2 as well as a software engineer at Infoteam.
 Before that I obtained a BSc in Electronic Engineering from the engineering school of Fribourg after a thesis at the Physics Department of the Lawrence Berkeley National Laboratory and an ERASMUS in Munich, Germany.
 My career started by a vocational training as an electronics specialist working in aerospace at Meggitt.
 See my academic CV or LinkedIn for more details about my education or professional experience.